getsec/ZapIt/README.md

 # ZapIt - Vulnerability Scanner

-This project leverages the ZAP headless scanner along with an API to allow development users the ability to launch the docker containers and scan it against their web applications in a easy scalale fashion
+This project leverages the ZAP headless scanner along with an API to allow development users the ability to launch the docker containers and scan it against their web applications in a easy scalable fashion

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites